 1. HUD housing for low-income single moms

-The U.S. Department of Housing and Urban Development (HUD) works with landlords to offer affordable rent to low-income families, including single moms, the disabled and senior citizens.
+HUD works with landlords to offer affordable rent to no-income and low-income families, including single moms, the disabled and senior citizens.

 Learn how to qualify for HUD housing, and search for a HUD apartment on the program’s website.